nheron/droolsonboarding/gettingStarted/implementation.md

 ![](BRMS/step3-2-Implementation/action17.png)

 Then you shall obtain the rule as follows.
 Notice that the stringValue of the calculatedAttribute as a formula.
 So you should select the formula not a litteral.
+And also that we had to create a binding varialble "bd" for attribute birthdate of call Person.

 ![](BRMS/step3-2-Implementation/action18.png)

 ## Test the initial step